Enets language: Nouns

-Either group uses variants of suffixes with a different initial sound (e.g. Loc d'uda-han, tau-kon).
+Either group uses variants of suffixes with a different initial sound (e.g. Loc dʲuda-han, tau-kon).

 There are seven cases in Enets: the nominative, genitive, accusative, lative, locative, ablative and prolative case.
 The case suffixes are combined with numeral markers, often in a fairly complex manner.

-The dual case forms are produced on the basis of an uninflected dual form with the suffix -hi̮ʔ/-gi̮ʔ/-ki̮ʔ by adding the respective singular case endings of some postpositions (mainly nə-) in local cases.
+The dual case forms are produced on the basis of an uninflected dual form with the suffix -hɨʔ/-gɨʔ/-kɨʔ by adding the respective singular case endings of some postpositions (mainly nə-) in local cases.

 Adjectives

 There are a number of adjectives that have no specific suffixes, e.g. utik 'bad', sojδa 'good', lodo 'low' and piδe 'high'.

-Alongside of these there are various suffixal adjectives, e.g. buse̮-saj ne̮ 'a married woman', bite-δa 'waterless', uδa-šiδa 'handless', mȯga-he 'belonging to the forest', same-raha 'wolf-like', narδe-de̮ 'red', polδe-de̮ 'black'.
+Alongside these, there are various suffixal adjectives, e.g. buse̮-saj ne̮ 'a married woman', bite-δa 'waterless', uδa-šiδa 'handless', mȯga-he 'belonging to the forest', same-raha 'wolf-like', narδe-de̮ 'red', polδe-de̮ 'black'.